sourceduty/3D_Printing/README.md

 In addition to industrial applications, 3D printing has made significant strides in sectors such as medicine and construction.
 In healthcare, for example, custom prosthetics, dental implants, and even bioprinted tissues are being developed to offer patient-specific solutions.
 In construction, large-scale 3D printers are being used to build homes and infrastructure, reducing material waste and labor costs.
 The flexibility and rapid production capabilities of 3D printing are revolutionizing how products are designed and manufactured, offering unprecedented opportunities for innovation across various fields.

 #
+### 3D Rotational Extruding Machines

+A linear 3D printer operates using a system of coordinated movements along three linear axes (X, Y, and Z) to build objects layer by layer.
+These printers are commonly used in additive manufacturing, where a material such as plastic or resin is extruded in thin layers to create 3D objects.
+Linear 3D printers are typically simpler in design compared to other types, relying on Cartesian coordinates for movement.
+They are highly versatile and widely used in industries like prototyping, education, and product development, allowing for precise control over the creation of complex shapes.

+Multiaxis machining tools, on the other hand, offer a greater range of motion and flexibility, using additional rotational axes along with linear ones.
+These machines, often equipped with 4 or 5 axes, can move the tool or the workpiece in complex ways, enabling more intricate cuts and shapes.
+Multiaxis machining is especially critical in industries like aerospace, automotive, and medical devices, where precision and complex geometries are required.
+The ability to machine from multiple angles reduces the need for repositioning the workpiece, improving both efficiency and accuracy.

+#
 ### 3D Marketplaces

 Cults3D: Free to join very popular beginner friendly free entry contests huge selection 20% total sales commission.